aipescience/queryparser/README.rst

     qp.process_query()

-After the processing, the processor object ``qp`` will include columns, functions, and keywords used in the query or will raise a ``QuerySyntaxError`` if there are any syntax errors in the query.
+After the processing, the processor object ``qp`` will include tables, columns, functions, and keywords used in the query or will raise a ``QuerySyntaxError`` if there are any syntax errors in the query.